open/close all folders

 - Champions: An illustration in the UNTIL Superpowers Database sourcebook shows a supervillain with a mime motif doing the "glass box" bit to set up a force wall between himself and two superheroes.

 - Spheres Of Power has the Skilled Casting drawback, has you use a Perform, Profession, or Craft check to use your magic, so you can use Perform: Acting to literally mime an invisible wall into being.

 - In Space Station 13, a mime player can do the invisible wall routine to create an actual invisible wall that blocks other characters.
 And then the mime is torn apart by security players.

 - The Mime class in Final Fantasy has this as its power.
 Apparently, they mime any action last performed by an ally or enemy, and it becomes a real repeating of this action.

-- Team Fortress 2: Heavy's taunt for his fists has him miming a Finger Gun that, if an enemy is in the finger's line, he'll die instantly.
+- Team Fortress 2: Heavy's taunt for his fists is him miming a Finger Gun... and actually killing an enemy with it.

 - In The Adventures of Dr. McNinja, Donald McBonald is a mime with this ability.
 Our hero defeats him with a pantomime of an invisible rocket launcher, while King Radical simply decks him while yelling "I don't believe in mimes!"

 - The Mime Assassin from The Perry Bible Fellowship.

 - Similarly, the Mime Assassin from Casey and Andy.
 His first shown spree is stopped when Quantum Cop manages to ensnare him in an invisible box.